vladkras/nginx-unit-symfony4/README.md

 Wait a while and open http://localhost (or any other ip bound to your docker machine).
 You should see "Welcome to Symfony" page.

 I don't use `-d` key here for development purposes.
 If you add it be patient!
-Symfony installation may takes some time depending on your system resources and network speed.
+Symfony installation may some time depending on your system resources and network speed.

 Surely you need access to your code, so add volume to your command: